arthurespartinez25/mockup-creator/README.md

   	EXEC sp_addrolemember N'db_owner', N'mockuser';
     GO

-3.On your "New Query" again, create “Users” TABLE by running the command below.
+3.On your Query again, delete the previous command then create “Users” TABLE by running the command below.
 Then click "Execute".

         CREATE TABLE Users (
     	UserID int IDENTITY(1,1) PRIMARY KEY,